Tau-structure for the Double Ramification Hierarchies: Introduction

 \subsection{Acknowledgements}

 We would like to thank Andrea Brini, Guido Carlet, Rahul Pandharipande, Sergey Shadrin and Dimitri Zvonkine for useful discussions.
-A. B. was supported by Grant ERC-2012-AdG-320368-MCSK in the group of R.~Pandharipande at ETH Zurich and Grant RFFI-16-01-00409.
+A. B. was supported by Grant ERC-2012-AdG-320368-MCSK in the group of R.~Pandharipande at ETH Zurich, Grant RFFI-16-01-00409 and the Marie Curie Fellowship (project ID 797635).
 B.~D.~ was partially supported by PRIN 2010-11 Grant ``Geometric and analytic theory of Hamiltonian systems in finite and infinite dimensions'' of Italian Ministry of Universities and Researches.
 J. G. was supported by the Einstein foundation.
 P.~R.~was partially supported by a Chaire CNRS/Enseignement superieur 2012-2017 grant.

 Part of the work was completed during the visits of B.~D. and P.~R to the Forschungsinstitut f\"ur Mathematik at ETH Z\"urich in 2014 and 2015.\\